Kaiju Slot by ELK Studios

 During free spins, the vertical laser works differently.
 Identical symbols connecting from the bottom of a reel all the way to the top expand that reel upward by one row.
 The expansion is permanent for the rest of the bonus, and each one adds an extra free spin.
 So you start with 7 and top out at 12 if all five reels expand.

-Hot spots are where things get interesting.
+Hot spots are what make the game tick.
 When a laser hits a hot spot position, every symbol in that vertical line turns wild.
 And the last hot spot?
 Those wilds become sticky for the remaining spins.
 That's your path to the 1,304x max win.

 Green is the easiest opponent with the most accessible hot spot positions.
 Red is the hardest - but if you manage to activate all its hot spots, the reward potential jumps because all five reels expand to row 6.
 Blue sits in between.
 You don't choose, though.
 It's random.